Åke Bonnier

-Åke Gabriel Bonnier (born 11 December 1957) is Bishop of Skara in the Church of Sweden since September 2012.
-Through inheritance, he is also the second largest owner of the Bonnier group.
+Åke Gabriel Bonnier (born 11 December 1957) is a member of the Bonnier family who was Bishop of Skara in the Church of Sweden from September 2012 to 2024.
+Through inheritance, he is a billionaire and the second largest owner of the Bonnier group.

 Early life

 Bonnier was born and grew up in Stockholm where his father, Gerard Bonnier, belonged to the wealthy Bonnier family.
 His father was of partly Jewish descent and his mother was a member of the Church of Sweden, while his maternal grandmother converted from the Church of Sweden to Catholicism.
 He was baptised as child, but did not have a religious upbringing.
 His interest in Christianity started in his youth: he cites a book by Stockholm's bishop Ingmar Ström as an inspiration which led him choose to be confirmed in the Church of Sweden.
 He says of his wealth: "It is a great pleasure to belong to the Bonnier family, and at the same time a responsibility to have this money.
 The managerial responsibility is also an issue for us as Christians".